 If the agent requests to go to a Not Ready or Ready state during legal-guard time, T-Server terminates legal guard and transitions the agent to the requested state.
 If the agent requests to return to the ACW state, T-Server re-applies legal guard at the end of ACW, provided that the agent still requires it according to the above criteria.

-The period of legal guard is determined by the following option:
+The period of legal guard is determined by the Legal-guard-time option (see page 248).

-legal-guard-time